Best Pinpointers for Metal Detecting (2026): Expert Reviews & Comparison

 • Audio, vibration, and LED in any combination

-• Good salt water performance
+• Good saltwater performance

 Cons:

-• 9V battery (not rechargeable)
+• Uses 2x AA batteries (not rechargeable)

 • Less brand recognition than Garrett or Nokta